TeachMeInc/SWAG-SDK/docs/unity/installation.md

 [Download Unity SDK](https://github.com/TeachMeInc/SWAG-SDK/releases)

 Download the latest version of the SDK and unzip the folder somewhere outside of your project.
-The archive should contain three folders: `WebGLTemplates`, `SWAG SDK`, and `Example Project`.
+The archive should contain three folders: `WebGLTemplates`, `SWAGSDK`, and `Example Project`.

 ::: info
 If you're starting a new project from scratch using the `Example Project` you can skip to [here](/unity/installation#configuring-swag).